-Powertab is my program of choice when creating ‘ukulele tabs for PDF format.
+For many years, Powertab was my program of choice when creating ‘ukulele tabs in PDF format.
 It allows the user to input fret numbers onto the “strings” and automatically puts the notes on musical staff.
-The note duration and rhythms can then be changed/added for the benefit of those who read standard notation (you can’t choose to remove the staff, so if you want to do just plain tab, stick to the text format).
-The Powertab program is free and is said to run on Windows versions 95 to XP, but I am running it using Vista without any problems.
+The note duration and rhythms can then be changed/added for the benefit of those who read standard notation (you can’t choose to remove the staff, so if you want to do just plain tab, stick to a text editor).
+The Powertab program is free and is said to run on Windows versions 95 to XP, but I ran it using Vista without any problems.

 To get the notes on the staff to correspond with the ‘ukulele’s tuning, click on the little red guitar button under “file” (first column, second row).